whitman-webteam/whitman-image-processor/README.md

 # Image Processor

 This app provides batch resizing and cropping tools.
 It incorporates recommended image sizes for our website.
+It is purely a front-end app with no state management.
+Users are warned that leaving the app idle in browser may lead to lost work.
+This app is designed to provide the same basic tools we commonly use in Photoshop, without the overhead and advanced features we don't need.

+## Svelte basics
-## Creating a project
+### Creating a project

 If you're seeing this, you've probably already done this step.
 Congrats!